Jobbernaut/jobbernaut-extract/README.md

 # Jobbernaut Extract

-A Chrome extension that extracts job application data from LinkedIn job postings and copies it to your clipboard in a customizable YAML format.
+A Chrome extension that extracts job application data from LinkedIn and Indeed job postings and copies it to your clipboard in a customizable YAML format.

 ## 🚀 Quick Start

 1. **Install the extension** (see [Installation](#installation))
-2. **Navigate to a LinkedIn job posting**
+2. **Navigate to a LinkedIn or Indeed job posting**
 3. **Click the extension icon** or press **Ctrl+Shift+E**
 4. **Paste** the extracted data into your `applications.yaml` file